Mabisyo/PhysicsNotes/README.md

 3. To receive work done by other collaborators, press the "pull" icon (3rd from right), and the Obsidian will automatically update.
 4. To push the work done to other collaborators, first you must press the "+" icon next to changes to move your changes into the staged changes folder.
 Then, click the "commit" button (arrow 2nd from left) to commit your changes.
 Finally, press push to push the files out to other collaborators.
 5. Notifications will appear in the top right, confirming if pushes and pulls were successful.
-IMPORTANT NOTES:
+**IMPORTANT NOTES:**
-- Before pushing, always pull beforehand.
+- Before pushing files, always pull files beforehand.
 Obsidian Git requires you to have the most updated form of the document before pulling.
 - Do NOT work on the same exact note document at the same time as another collaborator.
 It is possible to work in the same file, but typing on the same document as another person will cause "contradictions" in the files, and glitch out the obsidian document.
 Communicate with collaborators effectively.
 ____________________
 ## Organization and Formatting